-William Ross Clites enters his third year with the Bears, working primarily with pitchers, serving as the bench coach, and assisting with recruiting.
+William Ross Clites enters his fourth year with the Bears, working primarily with pitchers.

-Washington University pitchers have won at least 28 games, saved at least 7 games, struck out at least 215 batters, and kept opponents’ batting averages under .295 in each of his first two years on the coaching staff.
+Washington University pitchers have won at least 25 games, posted at least 7 saves, struck out at least 215 batters, and kept opponents’ batting averages under .295 in each of his first three years on the coaching staff.

-Highlights of his first two seasons include an NCAA Regional appearance (only the eighth postseason bid in school history) and the mentoring of pitcher Stephen Bonser to two All-UAA honors, two All-Region awards, and a no-hitter in 2011.
-The Bears have also put together three winning streaks of at least eight games, a feat for any team with a strength of schedule consistently ranked in the top-20 in Division III.
+Highlights of his first three seasons include a 2012 NCAA Regional appearance (only the eighth postseason bid in school history) and the mentoring of pitcher Stephen Bonser to three all-UAA honors, three all-Region awards, and a no-hitter in 2011.
+Last season, Dom Quaranta also pitched his way to all-UAA and all-Region accolades for the Bears.

 Clites came to the Danforth Campus from Kent State University, where he was a walk-on pitcher for three seasons (2006-08) for the Golden Flashes.
 Kent is also where Clites began his coaching career, leading the school’s NCBA Division I baseball team while in graduate school.